Mount Carmel Area School District

 Mount Carmel Area School District is a small, rural, public school district in Northumberland County, Pennsylvania.
 The district is one of the 500 public school districts of Pennsylvania.
 It serves Mount Carmel, Kulpmont, Marion Heights, and Mount Carmel Township in Northumberland County, as well as the borough of Centralia in Columbia County.
 The Mount Carmel Area School District encompasses approximately 24 sqmi.
 According to 2000 local census data, it served a resident population of 12,815.
 By 2010, the district's population declined to 12,555 people.
 The educational attainment levels for the school district population (25 years old and over) were 85.3% high school graduates and 14.3% college graduates.

 According to the Pennsylvania Budget and Policy Center, 69.2% of the district's pupils lived at or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, Mount Carmel Area School District residents' per capita income was $15,294, while the median family income was $35,239.
 In Northumberland County, the median household income was $38,397.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 By 2013, the median household income in the United States rose to $52,100.

-Mount Carmel Area School District operates two schools: Mount Carmel Area Elementary School, and Mount Carmel Area Junior/Senior High.
+Mount Carmel Area School District operates two schools: Mount Carmel Area Elementary School, and Mount Carmel Area High School.
 The district also provides taxpayer funded, full-day preschool for 4-year-olds.
 In 2015, more than 51 Mount Carmel Area pupils attend full-time cyber school.
 The district does not offer its own cyber school program.
 The pupils attend any of the 13 cyber schools operating in Pennsylvania in 2015, including locally operated SusQ Cyber Charter School.

 Mount Carmel Area High School students may choose to attend Northumberland County Career Technology Center for training in the building trades, culinary arts and cosmetology as well as other careers.
 The Central Susquehanna Intermediate Unit CSIU16 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.